Magic Loop 2.0 – Adapting Patterns, Purling, and Avoiding Ladders

 Aha!
 Good!
 This is where we move from merely knowing a technique, to MASTERING it.
 It's in the little things!
 Here are a few tutorials to get things going smoothly.

-Adapting any round pattern to Magic Loop
+1. Adapting Any In-the-Round Pattern to Magic Loop

 Many students ask me how to start using Magic Loop on patterns that don't specifically call for it.
 This is a good question, because hardly any patterns specifically call for Magic Loop.